1. German Customs

 Check-out - Since there are no baggers at the register, you will have to bag your items while the cashier rings up your selection.
 If available, try to bring your own cloth bags.
 Otherwise, you will have to purchase new ones, since shopping bags are usually not included.

 Deposit bottles - Most of the glass and plastic bottles you get in Germany have a deposit value you can get back by returning them to any market.

 Guarantees/Warranties - In common speech, many people use guarantee to cover both, even though they are not the same thing.
-If you buy a product on the economy and you notice faults or defects that existed at the time of delivery, you have an entitlement to a warranty for two years after the purchase.
+If you buy a product and notice faults or defects that existed at the time of delivery, you are entitled to a warranty for two years after purchase.
 This warranty entitlement does not cover faults that arise if a product wears out, though.

 Shopping Hours - Opening hours differ depending on the shop.
 Shops usually stay open from 10 a.m. to 8 p.m.
 Monday through Saturday and are closed on Sundays.
 There are exceptions like the “Verkaufsoffener Sonntag” (Sunday opening), which occurs up to four times a year per community.

 End-of-season-sale - In Germany, there is a winter sale in January (Winterschlussverkauf) and a summer sale in July (Sommerschlussverkauf) where notably seasonal clothing, sporting equipment, and household items are offered with savings of up to half price.

 Weekly markets - Most towns have a weekly open-air market from spring to fall.
 However, larger communities hold these weekly markets all year long.
 Fresh vegetables, meat, cheese, wine, flowers, and other local specialties are just a taste of what is available.